bill8575/health-chain/README.md

 - Only doctor can submit a Medical Record for its own patients which means there must exist a patient-doctor registration mapping
 - Medical Record is created with the "verified" attribute set False
 - A Patient is identified by a MRN in the Medical Record struct
-- "verified" must be (to true) by the patient represented by the MRN in the Medical Record
+- The "verified" flag must and can only be set (to true) by the patient represented by the MRN in the Medical Record

 # Tools required to run
 1. Node and npm installed